RafaBrito008/Image_Geometry_Properties/README.md

 - OpenCV (cv2): For advanced image processing functionalities.
 - NumPy: For numerical operations on images.
 - Matplotlib: For plotting and visualizing images and transformations.

+## Usage
+Run the script in a Python environment.
+The GUI will allow you to load an image and automatically process and display it in various formats.